African Adventures is a travel company that organises unique volunteering experiences for people of all ages.

 – Dan Mew, Director and Founder of African Adventures

-Our in-country staff are Ghanaian, Kenyan and Zanzibari – they live and work in the communities you will visit and know the areas we work in better than we do, which means you always benefit from local knowledge and experience.
-When you decide to travel with us, please be assured that you are in very good hands!
+Our in-country staff are Ghanaian, Kenyan and Zanzibari – they live and work in the communities you visit, and know the areas where we work far better than we ever could, which means you benefit from local knowledge and experience.